aliaksandrminsk/react-hooks-antd-task/README.md

 # React-Hooks-Antd Example

 This project is a currency converter.
-It shows how to use React Hooks along with [TypeScript](https://www.typescriptlang.org/) language.
-The user interface is made by using [Ant Design](https://ant.design/).
-[React Testing Library](https://testing-library.com/) is used for testing React components.
+Technologies: [React Hooks](https://reactjs.org/), [TypeScript](https://www.typescriptlang.org/), [Webpack](https://webpack.js.org/), [Ant Design](https://ant.design/) and [React Testing Library](https://testing-library.com/).
 You need to update free API Key in fastforex.io because it becomes out of date soon.
 API Key is stored in .env file.

 To run the package.